MOVING TO BERLIN

 Berlin got so popular over the last years, the Telegraph stipulated it pipped London as the most fun city in the world - and that was before the Brexit!

-Berlin is huge and its size is often underestimated.
-In fact it's pretty close with New York.
-However, in contrast to New York, it is much less focussed on the historical center(s).
-This is partly because of the deviding wall which only came down in 1989 - so naturally the city should have two centers.
-In fact, it has many, expecially in the Western part.
-The reason, again, may lay in the former separation from the rest of the DDR.
-For German standards, West-Berlin was crowded with people who couldn't travel to the country-side and as a consequence many district centers evolved.
+Berlin is huge, and its size is often underestimated.
+In fact, it's pretty close to New York in m².
+However, in contrast to New York, it is much less focused on the historical center(s).
+This is partly because of the dividing wall which only came down in 1989 - so naturally, the city should have two centers.
+In fact, it has many, especially in the Western part.
+The reason, again, may lay in the former separation from the rest of the BDR.
+For German standards, West-Berlin was crowded with people who couldn't travel to the countryside, and as a consequence, many district centers evolved.
 Our district map will show you the most popular neighborhoods.

 Berlin is also very international.
-It is a hub for start-ups and also the big multinational corporations moved their headquarters or at least big portions of their business to the German capital - hiring skilled staff from all over the world.
+It is a hub for start-ups, and also the big multinational corporations moved their headquarters or at least big portions of their business to the German capital - hiring skilled staff from all over the world.
 Berlin also does a lot to attract foreigners and has built a substantial base of international schools and kindergartens.
-There is probably no kitchen of the world not represented with a restaurant and you will find communities of any nation, the strongest being the Turkish, the Polish, the Italian and since the crisis in Syria, the Syrians.
+There is probably no kitchen of the world not represented with a restaurant, and you will find communities of any nation, the strongest being the Turkish, the Polish, the Italian and since the crisis in Syria, the Syrians.
 Also the Russian and the Israeli community is strong.
 Despite the internationality, moving to Berlin and finding your way alone is not easy.
-Berlin's charme is sometimes difficult to understand - mostly it's grafitti instead of neat cut gras and single houses.
-The real estate prices pivoted over the years and the popular districts are extremely expensive nowadays.
+Berlin's charm is sometimes difficult to understand - mostly it's graffiti instead of neatly cut grass and single houses.
+The real estate prices pivoted over the years, and the popular districts are extremely expensive nowadays.
 Affordable housing is hard to come by.
-The Foreigners' Office as well as the Employment Office is crowded and appointments have a lead time of 8 weeks and more.
+The Foreigners' Office, as well as the Employment Office, is crowded and appointments have a lead time of 8 weeks and more.